-How many miles a week you run doesn’t guarantee you marathoning success.
+How many miles a week you run doesn't guarantee you marathoning success.
 I was having the best training of my life while training in Colorado Springs in 2010, yet had the worst set of races.
-I really didn’t have the luxury of having an achieved Olympic Trials qualifying time the year before.
+Furthermore I really didn't have the luxury of having an achieved Olympic Trials qualifying time the year before.

-I ran a marathon and if I missed the standard.
-I took a couple days off and started training for another.
+In addition to that, I took a couple days off and started training for another.
 I did this several times.
 Note: 12 to 16 weeks is all the more time you need to run a great marathon.
 Training any longer than that will make you tired, stale and overtrained.

 What happened?
 I ran a 3.02 marathon and basically was jogging and walking the last 15 miles of the race.
 It was a tough pill to swallow to know that I worked so hard and didn't get the results I was looking for.
 Surely, if I could run faster for 20 miles then I did before breaking 2.20.00, breaking 2.19.00 was certainly feasible.